 To find specific modules – for example, courses held in English – we recommend using the search mask.
 You can also find a guide on how to use the course catalogue here (PDF, 313 KB).

 Courses in English

 The Faculty of Arts and Social Sciences offers incoming students the opportunity to book selected modules in English from other disciplines, in addition to modules in their own discipline, during their time at UZH.
 Additionally, each semester, modules are offered that are designed specifically for incoming students.
-The courses for the fall semester 2021 can be found here.
+The courses for the spring semester 2024 can be found here (PDF, 424 KB).

 Academic Advice in Choosing your Courses